exercism/python/exercises/practice/collatz-conjecture/.approaches/recursion/content.md

 If it is, then we divide it by two.
 If it isn't, then we multiply it by three and add one.

-After that we return one plus the result of calling the `steps` function with the new number.
+After that, we return one plus the result of calling the `steps` function with the new number.
 This is the recursion part.

 Doing this exercise with recursion removes the need for a "counter" variable.
 Since what we do is that if the number is not one we do `1 + steps(number)`.
-Then that function can do the same thing.
+Then that function can do the same thing again.
 Meaning we can get a long chain of `1 + steps(number)` until we reach one and add 0.
 That will translate to something like this: `1 + 1 + 1 + 1 + 0`.

-In python we can't have a function call itself more than 1000 times.
+In Python, we can't have a function call itself more than 1000 times.
+Which mean problems that require a lot of recursion will fail.

 [clojure]: https://exercism.org/tracks/clojure
 [elixir]: https://exercism.org/tracks/elixir